-When I was a teenager, I left my home and family to train at a tennis academy about 2 hours away.
+When I was a teen, I left my home and family to train at a tennis academy about 2 hours away.
 I grew up in a small city where there was only 1 outdoor tennis club and no indoor tennis at all - which is why I made the move.
 Growing up and playing at a small club, with no junior program, you tend to get friendly with older adult members.
 Most of my practice partners were over 35 with many above the age of 50.
 When I had told them I was leaving, they were adamant about one thing...something that stuck with me til this very day - “hopefully they build on the game you currently have, rather than changing all of your strokes at once”.

 Technical training is obviously important.
 It’s one of the 4 quadrants that the ITF has identified as critical in the development of an elite tennis player.
 The other 3 being psychological, physical and tactical.

 But how is technique developed?
 It’s an interesting topic and I don’t claim to be an expert, but I’ll share my personal beliefs based on over 20 years of playing the sport, 10 years of coaching and over a decade of research & study.
 If I had to sum it up best in one line, this is what I’d say: